Engineering Rank/Select Data Structures for Large-Alphabet Strings: Introduction

 \section{Introduction}

-Strings are a fundamental data type in computer science.
-Today they are intensively used in applications such as text, biological, and source code databases, hence their efficient manipulation is key.
-By efficiency we mean being able to (1) use as less space as possible to store them, and (2) manipulate them efficiently, supporting operations of interest.

-Let $s[1..n]$ be a string of length $n$, with symbols drawn over an alphabet $\Sigma = \{0,\ldots, \sigma-1\}$.
-We define the following operations on strings that will be studied in this paper: \begin{itemize} \item $s.\rank_c(i)$: for $1\le i \le n$ and symbol $c\in\Sigma$, yields the number of occurrences of $c$ in $s[1..i]$. \item $s.\select_c(j)$: for $c \in \Sigma$ and $1 \le j \le n_c$, yields the position of the $j$-th occurrence of symbol $c$ in $s$.
-Here, $n_c = s.\rank_c(n)$ is the total number of occurrences of $c$ in $s$. \item $s.\access(i)$: yields symbol $s[i]$, for $1 \le i \le n$. \end{itemize} These operations are fundamental for many applications \cite{Navarro2016}, such as snippet extraction in text databases \cite{AGMOSVis20}, query processing in information retrieval \cite{AGOspire10,AGOipm11}, and the space-efficient representation of cardinal trees, text-search data structures, and graphs \cite{BCGNNalgo14}, among others.
-As the amount of data managed by these applications is usually large, \emph{space-efficient} data structures that support these operations are fundamental \cite{Navarro2016}. \emph{Succinct data structures} use space close to the information-theory minimum, while supporting operations efficiently. \emph{Compressed data structures}, on the other hand, take advantage of certain regularities in the data to further reduce the space usage.
-The main motivation behind the use of space-efficient data structures is the in-memory processing of big amounts of data, avoiding expensive secondary-memory accesses and saving important time.
+Strings are a fundamental data type, intensively used in applications such as text, biological, and source code databases \cite{Navarro2016,Navjda13,MBCCNis16,TKKNIBTic22}.
+So, their efficient storage and manipulation is key.
+This means being able to (1) use as less space as possible to store them, and (2) manipulate them efficiently, supporting operations of interest.
+Let $s[1..n]$ be a string of length $n$, with symbols drawn from an alphabet $\Sigma = \{0,\ldots, \sigma-1\}$.
+We want to support the following operations on $s$, which will be the focus of this paper: \begin{itemize} \item $s.\rank_c(i)$: for $1\le i \le n$ and symbol $c\in\Sigma$, yields the number of occurrences of $c$ in $s[1..i]$; \item $s.\select_c(j)$: for $c \in \Sigma$ and $1 \le j \le n_c$, yields the position of the $j$-th occurrence of symbol $c$ in $s$.
+Here, $n_c = s.\rank_c(n)$ is the total number of occurrences of $c$ in $s$; and \item $s.\access(i)$: yields symbol $s[i]$, for $1 \le i \le n$. \end{itemize} In the particular case of binary strings $B[1{..}n]$ (or bit vectors), we have operations $B.\rank_{b}(i)$ and $B.\select_{b}(j)$, for $b \in \{\bit{0}, \bit{1}\}$.
+Supporting operations $\rank$ and $\select$ is relevant for many applications \cite{Navarro2016}, such as snippet extraction in text databases \cite{AGMOSVis20}, query processing in information retrieval \cite{AGOspire10,AGOipm11}, and the space-efficient representation of cardinal trees, text-search data structures, and graphs \cite{BCGNNalgo14}, among others.
+As the amount of data processed by these applications is usually large, we are interested in \emph{space-efficient} data structures to support these operations \cite{Navarro2016}. \emph{Succinct data structures} use space close to the information-theory minimum, while supporting operations efficiently. \emph{Compressed data structures}, on the other hand, take advantage of certain regularities in the data to further reduce the space usage.
+The main motivation behind the use of space-efficient data structures is the in-memory processing of large amounts of data, avoiding expensive secondary-memory accesses, thus saving important time and improving energy consumption \cite{Fesa10}.